Cap-go/website/src/content/blog/alternative-to-appflow.md

 ---
 slug: "alternative-to-appflow"
 title: Alternative to Ionic Appflow
-description: Ionic Appflow is the best complete set of tool for your app, sadly they price is not made for all, Capgo is here to let you handle OTA update at fair price.
+description: Ionic Appflow is a big machinery for your app, sadly they price is not made for all, Capgo is here to let you handle OTA update with ease and at fair price.
 author: Martin Donadieu
 author_url: https://x.com/martindonadieu
 created_at: 2022-03-02